APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [PySAL](https://pysal.org) - The Python Spatial Analysis Library is a collection of algorithms for exploring spatial correlations and other spatial relationships.
 - [city-seer-api](https://cityseer.benchmarkurbanism.com/) - A package for pedestrian-scale network-based urban analysis: network analysis, urban morphology, land use, accessibility, and statistical aggregations.
 - [Geemap](https://github.com/giswqs/geemap) - A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.
 - [Geoplot](https://residentmario.github.io/geoplot/) - Geoplot is a high-level Python geospatial plotting library.
-It is an extension to cartopy and matplotlib which makes mapping easy: like seaborn for geospatial.
+It is an extension to cartopy and matplotlib which makes mapping easy: like Seaborn for geospatial.
 - [Gleam](https://github.com/dgrtwo/gleam) - A plotting library inspired by R-Shiny to create interactive plots.
 - [Urbansprawl](https://github.com/lgervasoni/urbansprawl) - The urbansprawl project provides an open source framework for assessing urban sprawl using open data.
 It uses OpenStreetMap (OSM) data to calculate its sprawling indices, divided in Accessibility, Land use mix, and Dispersion.
 - [Xarray-spatial](https://xarray-spatial.org/) - Xarray-Spatial implements common raster analysis functions using Numba and provides an easy-to-install, easy-to-extend codebase for raster analysis.
-- [Momepy](http://docs.momepy.org/en/stable/) - Momepy is a library for quantitative analysis of urban form - urban morphometrics.
+- [Momepy](http://docs.momepy.org/en/stable/) - A library for quantitative analysis of urban form - urban morphometrics.
 It is part of PySAL (Python Spatial Analysis Library) and is built on top of GeoPandas, other PySAL modules and networkX.
 - [rasterio](https://github.com/rasterio/rasterio/blob/master/docs/index.rst) - Geographic information systems use GeoTIFF and other formats to organize and store gridded raster datasets such as satellite imagery and terrain models.
-- [TerraVide](https://pypi.org/project/TerraVide/) - TerraVide is an open source python package to process large urban environments mapped with LiDAR (Light Detection and Ranging) data.
+- [TerraVide](https://pypi.org/project/TerraVide/) - An open source Python package to process large urban environments mapped with LiDAR (Light Detection and Ranging) data.
 As of v0.1.6, focuses on tree extraction.
-- [Dash](https://dash.plotly.com/) - Dash is an open source python library for building interactive data visualizations on the web.
+- [Dash](https://dash.plotly.com/) - An open source Python library for building interactive data visualizations on the web.
 It enables you to build custom data dashboards using pure Python.
-- [Neatnet](https://github.com/uscuni/neatnet) - Neatnet is an open source library for simplifying the structure of street networks.
+- [Neatnet](https://github.com/uscuni/neatnet) - An open source library for simplifying the structure of street networks.